patsevanton/aws-localstack-examples/1-create-administrators-user-group/readme.md

 }
 ```

-Confirm the policy is attached to the Admins user group
+Confirm the policy is attached to the AWSAdminsGroup user group
 ```
-awslocal iam list-attached-group-policies --group-name Admins
+awslocal iam list-attached-group-policies --group-name AWSAdminsGroup
 ```
 Output:
 ```